 That statement holds true for the current controversy.
 Here is a brief summary of what has happened to date:

-It began when a group of American Muslim leaders and activists accepted an invitation from the Shalom Hartman Institute to come to Jerusalem as part of the Muslim Leadership Initiative (MLI) to study Judaism.
+It began when a group of American Muslim leaders and activists accepted an invitation from the Shalom Hartman Institute (SHI) to come to Jerusalem as part of the Muslim Leadership Initiative (MLI) to study Judaism.
 The group was led by Imam Abdullah Antepli of Duke University.
-As Imam Antepli explains:
+As Imam Antepli, one of the founders of MLI, explains:

 MLI attempts to reverse the negative flow and create a different energy for critical Muslim-American thinkers to establish healthier relationships – primarily with American Jewish communities – without compromising their loyalties and attachments to the Palestinian cause.
 It is to initiate a unilateral, sincere Muslim attempt to learn and make sense of Judaism, Jews, Israel and Zionism through the eyes of the people and communities who self-identify this way.
 It was critical to engage with a self-identified Zionist Jewish organization because they are the groups American Muslims rarely engage, because we often exist on the opposite political spectrum and in isolated silos.
 In its essence Nothing more, nothing less.